theakorg/theakorg/README.md

 - ✨ Student Of life :)
 - 🌱 I’m Currently Learning Many Things, I Believe That Everyday Is A Learning Opportunity ...
 - ✍ I Write Technical Blogs, You Can Visit My Blog Site At [DEV](https://dev.to/theak)
-- ❤ Contributing To Open Source.
+- ❤ Contributing To Open Source
 <!--End Intro-->

 <!--Profile Count Badge-->